How to Grow and Care for Strawflowers

 Read more

-Harden off seedlings by placing them outside during the day and bringing them in at night for two weeks before planting outside.
+Before transplanting outdoors, you need to harden off the seedlings by placing them outside during the day and bringing them in at night for about two weeks.

 Read more